ericabouaf/wireit/plugins/inputex/lib/inputex/README.md

 For detailed informations, have a look at our complete documentation.

-It is built on top of the [YUI library](http://developer.yahoo.com/yui/) (2.8.0r4) and supports all major browsers.
+It is built on top of the [YUI library](http://developer.yahoo.com/yui/) (2.8.x branch) and supports all major browsers.
 Please report your specific browser issues in the forum.

 Resources
 =========